 5.8) Underlying medical issues

-Chronic constipation can be tied to kidney disease (dehydration tendency), thyroid issues, pain, or conditions that affect colon motility.
-There’s also a severe form where the colon becomes enlarged and weak (megacolon), which requires veterinary management.
+Chronic constipation can be linked to kidney disease, pain, thyroid issues, or conditions that affect colon motility.
+In severe long-term cases, the colon can become enlarged and weak, a condition called megacolon, which needs veterinary management.

 6) First 24 hours plan: safe steps at home

-If your cat is otherwise bright, still peeing normally, not vomiting, and not severely painful, you can take calm steps at home for the first day.
-If your cat is struggling, vomiting, refusing food/water, or you’re unsure about urination, skip home care and go to Section 8.
+If your cat is otherwise bright, still peeing normally, not vomiting, and not showing severe pain, you may have a short window to try calm home support.
+If your cat is struggling, vomiting, refusing food or water, or you are unsure about urination, skip home care and go straight to Section 8.

-- ✅ Confirm your cat is urinating normally (very important).
+- ✅ Confirm your cat is urinating normally.

-- ✅ Note last normal poop time and what you’re seeing now (pebbles, straining, nothing).
+- ✅ Note last normal poop time and what you see now.

-- ✅ Offer fresh water in more than one spot.
+- ✅ Offer fresh water in more than one place.

-- ✅ Add moisture: wet food, or extra water mixed into food (if tolerated).
+- ✅ Add moisture through wet food or extra water in food if tolerated.

-- ✅ Make the litter box easy: clean, quiet, low-entry if needed.
+- ✅ Make the litter box easy: clean, quiet, and low-entry if needed.

-- ✅ Watch for red flags (vomiting, severe pain, lethargy, no urine).
+- ✅ Watch for red flags like vomiting, pain, lethargy, or no urine.

 - ✅ If no improvement or worsening within 24–48 hours, call your vet.

-6.1) Step one: make sure it’s not urinary
+6.1) Step one: make sure it is not urinary

 If you have any doubt about whether your cat is peeing, treat it as urgent.
-A male cat trying to pee with no urine produced is an emergency.
-If your cat is visiting the box repeatedly and you don’t see urine clumps, call a vet immediately.
+A male cat trying to pee with no urine coming out is an emergency.
+If your cat keeps visiting the box and you do not see urine clumps, call a vet immediately.

-Hydration is the foundation.
-Offer fresh water, and consider a second bowl in a quiet area away from the litter box.
-Some cats drink more from wide bowls (whisker-friendly) or from a fountain.
+Hydration is the foundation here.
+Offer fresh water and consider adding a second bowl in a quiet area away from the litter box.
+Some cats drink better from wide bowls or fountains.

-If your cat is a “barely drinks” type, your water fountain guide can help: Top Water Fountains for Cats.
+If your cat barely drinks, this can help: Top Water Fountains for Cats.

 6.3) Step three: add moisture to meals